 Australia Online Casino Gambling Laws

-Australia governs its gambling laws in a similar manner t the UK, US, and Canada by implementing gambling regulations on the federal level and at the individual state level.
+Australian gambling laws are governed in a similar manner to the UK, US, and Canada by implementing gambling regulations on the federal level and at the individual state level.
 In the past Australia has allowed both physical brick and mortar gambling as well as online gambling, except from its own licensed operators; However, this has changed since new online gambling regulations require Australian online casinos, sportsbooks, and poker sites to not only be licensed by an outside country but also by the Australian government.
 This new requirement has caused a lot of operators to pull out of the market until they can meet Australia’s licensing requirements.
 At the moment, physical casino, poker, and sports gambling is legal but online gambling remains illegal until the operator is licensed by two jurisdictions, one of which must be Australia.